xsscx/srd/README.md

 ```
 X86_64 and/or M1 ARM: Updated the IPSW + performed cryptex installation.

 Do you have questions or need help?
 Reach out and open an Issue or Discussion.
 DM if that's easier.

+If you want to skip the Build Toolchain and just install a Cryptex, this Repo is for you.

+Open an Issue to have Tooling built and added to the SRD DMG, sit back and watch the DMG get updated.

 # Cryptex DMG's for Mainline & Developer Trains
 SRD | 19C56 | Signed File: iPhone11,8,iPhone12,1_15.2_19C56_Restore.ipsw | defaults write com.apple.AMPDevicesAgent ipsw-variant -string 'Research Customer Erase Install (IPSW)'